 Work for Clients

-Steven is the City Attorney of the City of San Marino and the Assistant City Attorney and Planning Commission counsel for the City of Brea.
-He previously served as Assistant City Attorney and Planning Commission counsel for the City of Rancho Cucamonga.
+Steven served as the City Attorney of the City of San Marino.
+He is the Assistant City Attorney of the City of Upland and the Assistant City Attorney and Planning Commission Counsel for the City of Brea.
+He previously served as Assistant City Attorney and Planning Commission Counsel for the City of Rancho Cucamonga.

 Steven also regularly advises cities on local wireless telecommunications regulations, cell site leasing, and cable television franchising including the Cities of Agoura Hills, Beverly Hills, Covina, Manhattan Beach, Moorpark, Norwalk, San Marino, Seal Beach, South El Monte, Rancho Cucamonga, Temecula, and Walnut.

 Steven joined the Firm in 2006 and is a member of the Firm’s Public Law Department and Telecommunications Practice Group.

 University of Southern California Gould School of Law, Dean S. Butler Scholarship (2001), a full tuition, three-year merit-based scholarship

 Orange County City Attorneys Association (President 2016-2017; Board member 2014-2017)

 League of California Cities, City Attorneys Department, Brown Act Committee

 League of California Cities, City Attorneys Department, Practicing Ethics Handbook Committee

 Steven advises public agencies on day-to-day operations and complex regulatory and transactional issues.
 He has extensive experience advising boards and commissions at public meetings on matters of municipal governance and operation, including the Brown Act, parliamentary procedure, conflicts of interest rules, election law, the Public Records Act, public contracts, public works, land use, CEQA, free speech activities, and telecommunications.